asalinas10/VBA_Stock_Analysis/README.md

 The characteristics I looked for are ticker name, yearly change in stock price, percent change in stock price, and total stock volume.

 For each year I looked and found stocks that had the single highest percentege increase and decrease, and largest total stock volume.

+# Summary:

+In this challenge I was given a data set that yearly stock information.